-- A1 Children in public care1 - A2 Children of Staff at Bennett Memorial School employed by the Tenax Schools Trust2 (up to 8 places) - B Children from Anglican families.
-This is a child who has one or both parents worshipping regularly (by which is meant at least three times per month on average) in an Anglican church3 and who have done so for at least two years4 up to the time of application.
-If applications which meet these criteria exceed the number that can be offered, applicants with a sibling at Bennett in September of the year of admission will be ranked before those without a sibling, and then within each group applicants will be ranked by distance from the school. - The number admitted under category B will not exceed 168.
-Category B applications not admitted because of this cap will be re-ranked at the top of category E applications. - Before the rank ordering by distance is applied within Category B, places will be allocated to applicants attending parishes located in each of the deaneries of Malling (6 places), Sevenoaks (6 places) and Shoreham (6 places), as defined by the Diocese of Rochester.
-If there are more applicants than deanery places, each will be rank ordered by distance from the school, and the closest offered places.
-If there are fewer applicants, the unused places revert to the overall allocation for this category. - C Children from non-Anglican Christian families.
-This is a child who has one or both parents worshipping regularly (by which is meant at least three times per month on average) in any non-Anglican Christian church and who have done so for at least two years4 up to the time of application.
-If applications which meet these criteria exceed the number that can be offered, applicants with a sibling at Bennett in September of the year of admission will have priority, and then within each group applicants will be ranked by distance from the school. - D Children from non-Christian faith backgrounds a maximum of 20 places are available for children from non-Christian faith backgrounds who wish their child to benefit from a Church of England education.
-To be considered for one of these reserved places, they will require a reference from their local religious leader stating that they are observant members of their faith, and that they worship publicly with their faith community according to the norms and customs of that faith, on at least a monthly basis, who has sustained this pattern of commitment for at least two years up to the time of application.
-If applications which meet these criteria exceed the 20 places that can be offered, applicants with a sibling at Bennett in September of the year of admission will have priority, and then within each group applicants will be ranked by distance from the school.
-Category D applications not admitted because of this cap will be re-ranked in category H. - Children from Anglican families attached to the church.
-This is a child who has at least one parent who worships at an Anglican church3 at least monthly, or takes part in one act of service to the church on at least a monthly basis, and who has sustained this pattern of commitment for at least two years4 up to the time of application.
-If applications which meet these criteria exceed the number that can be offered, applicants with a sibling at Bennett in September of the year of admission will have priority, and then within each group applicants will be ranked by distance from the school. - Children from non-Church of England Christian families attached to the church.
-The definition of this is a child who has at least one parent who worships at a non-Anglican Christian church at least monthly, or takes part in one act of service to the church on at least a monthly basis, and who has sustained this pattern of commitment for at least two years4 up to the time of application.
-If applications which meet these criteria exceed the number that can be offered, applicants with a sibling at Bennett in September of the year of admission will have priority, and then within each group applicants will be ranked by distance from the school. - Children from Anglican and non-Anglican Christian families known to the church.
-The definition for this will be a child who has at least one parent who worships at any Christian church on an occasional basis, less frequently than once a month, but at least as frequently as three times a year, or who takes part in a regular act of service to the church, less often than once a month but at least three times a year up to the time of application.
-If applications which meet these criteria exceed the number that can be offered, applicants with a sibling at Bennett in September of the year of admission will have priority, and then within each group applicants will be ranked by distance from the school. - H Children from families with church attendance of less than three times a year or no church attendance.
-If applications which meet these criteria exceed the number that can be offered, applicants with a sibling at Bennett in September of the year of admission will have priority, and then within each group applicants will be ranked by distance from the school.
+- A. Looked after children and all previously looked after children, including those children who appear (to the Local Authority (LA)) to have been in state care outside of England and ceased to be in state care as a result of being adopted.1 - B. Children of Staff at Bennett Memorial School employed by the Tenax Schools Trust2 (up to 15 places) - C. Children from Church of England Christian families.
+This is a child who has one or both parents worshipping regularly (by which is meant at least two times per month on average) in a Church of England church3 and who have done so for at least two years4 up to the time of application.
+If applications which meet these criteria exceed the number that can be offered, applicants with a sibling at Bennett in September of the year of admission will have priority and then applicants will be ranked by distance from the school.
+The number admitted under category C will not exceed 180.
+Category C applications not admitted because of this cap will be re-ranked in category F. - D. Children from non-Church of England Christian families.
+This is a child who has one or both parents worshipping regularly (by which is meant at least two times per month on average) in any non-Church of England Christian church5 and who have done so for at least two years4 up to the time of application.
+If applications which meet these criteria exceed the number that can be offered, applicants with a sibling at Bennett in September of the year of admission will have priority and then applicants will be ranked by distance from the school.
+The number admitted under category D will not exceed 60.
+Category D applications not admitted because of this cap will be re-ranked in category F. - E. Children from faith backgrounds other than Christian.
+A maximum of 20 places are available for children from non-Christian faith backgrounds who wish their child to benefit from a Church of England education.
+To be considered for one of these reserved places, they will require a reference from their local religious leader stating that they are observant members of their faith, and that they worship publicly with their faith community according to the norms and customs of that faith, on at least a monthly basis, and that they have sustained this pattern of commitment for at least two years4 up to the time of application.
+If applications which meet these criteria exceed the 20 places that can be offered, applicants with a sibling at Bennett in September of the year of admission will have priority and then applicants will be ranked by distance from the school.
+Category E applications not admitted because of this cap will be re-ranked in category F. - F. Children from families with church attendance of less than two times per month or no church attendance.
+If applications which meet these criteria exceed the number that can be offered, priority will be given in the following order: - i. applicants with a sibling at Bennett in September of the year of admission - ii. applicants currently in receipt of Free School Meals in Year 6- evidence to be provided e.g. a letter from the headteacher - iii. distance from the school